geraldiner/aoc-2025/README.md

 The Breadth-First Search algorithm was also useful.
 I've heard of it before, but wasn't comfortable implementing it.
 With some peeking, I was able to apply it to both parts and only had to introduce a couple different trackers in part 2.

 I'm very proud of this one!

+### Day 5

+In the first part, I tried to be smart about it, thinking I should use a `set` to skip overlapping numbers and double-counting.
+When I got stuck I watched this [NeetCode video about intervals](https://www.youtube.com/watch?v=44H3cEC2fFM).
+I thought too long about trying to apply the intervals solution to this part of the problem, when it wasn't really needed.
+Finally, I realized that I didn't have to go through each number of the ranges, and instead could just check that the current element is between the two numbers.
+I was also really tripped up by two pieces of information in the input.
+In my attempt to traverse all numbers in all ranges, it led to a MemoryError! lol!

+In the second part, I realized that this is where I could use the merge interval algorithm I learned from the video.
+And it worked!
+This is another one that I'm very proud of!